-But instead of proactively reaching out to the SEC, Kik waited to hear from them.
+But instead of proactively reaching out to the SEC, Kik sat back and waited to hear from them—not a great strategy.

 The SEC first contacted Kik two days after Kik’s token offering began.
 “It was a friendly contact for information, which we happily responded to,” Kik CEO Ted Livingston wrote in a blog post.
 But from there the conversations “ramped up,” and on November 16, 2018, the SEC sent Kik and the Kin Foundation a Wells notice—essentially, a letter stating that the regulator was about to bring an enforcement action against them.
 On December 7, Kik sent back a 31-page response.

-As the SEC sees it, Kik is in violation of section 5 of the Securities Act of 1933, which states that it is illegal to sell securities unless you register with the SEC or else apply for an exemption, such a private placement, which limits a sale to accredited investors—in other words, those who know the risks and can survive the loss, if things go wrong.
+As far as the SEC sees it, Kik is in violation of section 5 of the Securities Act of 1933, which states that it is illegal to sell securities unless you register with the SEC or else apply for an exemption, such a private placement, which limits a sale to accredited investors—i.e., wealthy people who can survive the loss, if things go wrong.

 As mentioned, Kik’s private token sale was a Reg D exemption.
 (Here is the SEC filing from September 2017.)
 According to SEC rule 506 of Regulation D, purchasers receive “restricted securities,” meaning that the securities cannot be sold for at least six months to a year.
 Also, Reg D does not pre-empt something from being a security.